 So, the questions is — how can we encourage creativity at the workplace?

 In an increasingly global workforce, supporting creative communications can require new approaches to enable collaboration across time zones or locations.
 These approaches include adopting tools, technologies, and methods of people management that encourage creativity and the active exchange of ideas at the workplace.

 The end goal?
 Creating a workplace that keeps employees creatively satisfied and engaged.

 Regardless of the size of your organization, here are four ways to support the creative spark and the exchange of ideas at work:

-1. Promote flexibility
+1. Promote workplace flexibility

-It is a well-accepted notion that providing employees free time to think about strategies and ideas is a good way to boost their creativity.
+Providing employees free time to think about strategies and ideas is a good way to boost their creativity.
 Leaders who tend to micromanage or hover may actually stifle productivity and employee engagement by limiting the potential for creative thinking.

-Sample this — for 69 percent of millennials worldwide, flexibility in how and where they work is a necessity for workplace happiness.
+Consider this — for 69 percent of millennials worldwide, flexibility in how and where they work is a necessity for workplace happiness.